Sulfuric acid: Acidity

+The product of this second dissociation is SO4(2-), the sulfate anion.

+Dehydration

 Concentrated sulfuric acid has a powerful dehydrating property, removing water (H2O) from other chemical compounds such as table sugar (sucrose) and other carbohydrates, to produce carbon, steam, and heat.
 Dehydration of table sugar (sucrose) is a common laboratory demonstration.
-The sugar darkens as carbon is formed, and a rigid column of black, porous carbon called a carbon snake may emerge as shown in the figure.
+The sugar darkens as carbon is formed, and a rigid column of black, porous carbon called a carbon snake may emerge.

-Similarly, mixing starch into concentrated sulfuric acid gives elemental carbon and water that is absorbed by the sulfuric acid, slightly diluting it.
-The effect of this can be seen when concentrated sulfuric acid is spilled on paper, which is composed of cellulose; the cellulose reacts to give a burnt appearance in which the carbon appears much like soot that results from fire.
+Similarly, mixing starch into concentrated sulfuric acid gives elemental carbon and water.
+The effect of this can also be seen when concentrated sulfuric acid is spilled on paper.
+Paper is composed of cellulose, a polysaccharide related to starch.
+The cellulose reacts to give a burnt appearance in which the carbon appears much like soot that results from fire.

 Although less dramatic, the action of the acid on cotton, even in diluted form, destroys the fabric.

 The reaction with copper(II) sulfate can also demonstrate the dehydration property of sulfuric acid.
-The blue crystals change into white powder as water is removed:
+The blue crystals change into white powder as water is removed.

-Acid-base properties
+Reactions with salts

-As an acid, sulfuric acid reacts with most bases to give the corresponding sulfate.
-For example, the blue copper salt copper(II) sulfate, commonly used for electroplating and as a fungicide, is prepared by the reaction of copper(II) oxide with sulfuric acid:
+Sulfuric acid reacts with most bases to give the corresponding sulfate or bisulfate.

+Aluminium sulfate, also known as paper maker's alum, is made by treating bauxite with sulfuric acid:

 Sulfuric acid can also be used to displace weaker acids from their salts.
 Reaction with sodium acetate, for example, displaces acetic acid, CH3COOH, and forms sodium bisulfate:

-Similarly, reacting sulfuric acid with potassium nitrate can be used to produce nitric acid and a precipitate of potassium bisulfate.
+Similarly, treating potassium nitrate with sulfuric acid produces nitric acid.
+Sulfuric acid reacts with sodium chloride, and gives hydrogen chloride gas and sodium bisulfate:

 When combined with nitric acid, sulfuric acid acts both as an acid and a dehydrating agent, forming the nitronium ion NO2+, which is important in nitration reactions involving electrophilic aromatic substitution.
 This type of reaction, where protonation occurs on an oxygen atom, is important in many organic chemistry reactions, such as Fischer esterification and dehydration of alcohols.

 When allowed to react with superacids, sulfuric acid can act as a base and can be protonated, forming the [H3SO4]+ ion.
-Salts of [H3SO4]+ have been prepared using the following reaction in liquid HF:
+Salts of [H3SO4]+ have been prepared (e.g. trihydroxyoxosulfonium hexafluoroantimonate(V) [H3SO4]+[SbF6]-) using the following reaction in liquid HF:

 The above reaction is thermodynamically favored due to the high bond enthalpy of the Si–F bond in the side product.
 Protonation using simply fluoroantimonic acid, however, has met with failure, as pure sulfuric acid undergoes self-ionization to give [H3O]+ ions:

 which prevents the conversion of H2SO4 to [H3SO4]+ by the HF/SbF5 system.

 Reactions with metals

-Even dilute sulfuric acid reacts with many metals via a single displacement reaction, like other typical acids, producing hydrogen gas and salts (the metal sulfate).
+Even diluted sulfuric acid reacts with many metals via a single displacement reaction, like other typical acids, producing hydrogen gas and salts (the metal sulfate).
 It attacks reactive metals (metals at positions above copper in the reactivity series) such as iron, aluminium, zinc, manganese, magnesium, and nickel.

 Concentrated sulfuric acid can serve as an oxidizing agent, releasing sulfur dioxide:

 Lead and tungsten, however, are resistant to sulfuric acid.